Exit Rappel - Photo by Hank Moon

 General Information:

 You will encounter areas of cryptobiotic crust along this route.
 Please avoid disturbing all cryptobiotic crust.
 Stay on existing trails, walk in wash bottoms or on slickrock.
 Go out of your way, literally, to avoid cryptobiotic soil.
 Cryptobiotic crust requires five to ten years of undisturbed growth before it even becomes visible as an irregular, blackish mat on the soil surface.
-A single footprint by a careless hiker can destroy decades of growth!
+A single careless hiker can destroy decades of growth.

 From the top of Elephant Butte